-A wide range of interesting examples of purported mathematical explanations of physical phenomena have been discussed, many presented by Mark Colyvan.8 The Borsuk-Ulam topological theorem explains the existence of two pressure/temperature antipodes in the Earth's atmosphere; that π is transcendent explains why we can not square the circle; Simpson's paradox may help explain the persistence of maladaptive traits like altruism.
-At face value, such examples provide compelling, if unsurprising, evidence for EII, especially when 'explanation' is taken in the epistemic sense.
+A wide range of lively examples of purported mathematical explanations of physical phenomena have been discussed, many presented by Mark Colyvan.
+The Borsuk-Ulam topological theorem explains the existence of two pressure/temperature antipodes in the Earth's atmosphere; that $\pi$ is transcendental explains why we can not square the circle; Simpson's paradox may help explain the persistence of maladaptive traits like altruism.
+At face value, such examples provide compelling, if unsurprising, evidence for EI1, especially when 'explanation' is taken in the epistemic sense.
 In the standard sense, explanations are tied to our most austere, parsimonious theories.
 We are required to ask whether it is possible to re-describe some of the phenomena or explanations to eliminate their mathematical elements.
 In contrast, when our goal is an epistemic explanation, we are free to invoke fiction and metaphor.
 The question of whether such examples can be reformulated to eliminate mathematical objects is precisely what EI is designed to avoid.

-Alan Baker's influential cicada example, used to support EI1, has been criticized by Sorin Bangu.
+Alan Baker's cicada example may be the most influential case used to support EI1.
 Three species of cicadas of the genus Magicicada share a life cycle of either thirteen or seventeen years, depending on the environment.
-Baker claims that the phenomenon of having primenumbered life-cycles may be explained thus:
+Baker claims that the phenomenon of having prime-numbered life-cycles may be explained thus:

 - CP CP1.
-Having a life-cycle period which minimizes intersection with other (nearby/lower) periods is evolutionarily disadvantageous. - CP2.
+Having a life-cycle period which minimizes intersection with other (nearby/lower) periods is evolutionarily advantageous. - CP2.
 Prime periods minimize intersection. - CP3.
 Hence organisms with periodic life-cycles are likely to evolve periods that are prime. - CP4.
 Cicadas in ecosystem-type, E, are limited by biological constraints to periods from 14 to 18 years. - CP5.
 Hence, cicadas in ecosystem-type, E, are likely to evolve 17-year periods (Baker 2005: 233).